 - extend the extra-territorial jurisdiction of the criminal courts in England and Wales to further violent and sexual offences

-Contains public sector information licensed under the Open Government Licence v3.0.Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+Contains public sector information licensed under the Open Government Licence v3.0.Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
 We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
 Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.